North Coast (Oregon Border to Point Arena)

 Central Coast (South of Half Moon Bay to Point Conception)

 South Coast (Point Dume to Mexico border)

-- Found nearshore from intertidal to 200m (656 ft.) among jetty rocks, kelp forests, and rocky reefs
+- Found nearshore from intertidal to 200m (656 ft.) among jetty rocks, kelp forests, and rocky reefs.

-- Hook and line, pots and traps
+- Caught commercially with hook and line, pots and traps.

 Status of the fishery

-- There is little data about this fish relative to other groundfish
+- There is little data about this fish relative to other groundfish.

-- Most fishing pressure comes from recreational fishing, in particular by Commercial Passenger Fishing Vessels which increased access to nearshore fisheries starting in the late 1930s
+- Most fishing pressure comes from recreational fishing, in particular by Commercial Passenger Fishing Vessels, which increased access to nearshore fisheries starting in the late 1930s.

 Potential ecosystem impacts

 - All environmental concerns regarding various methods of fishing apply.